DorskFR/LeaguePyBot/LPBv2/README.md

   - [x] Added basic combat: attack [safest, average, riskiest] position of [minion, champion, building]
   - [x] Use of abilities based on target and mana / resource level
   - [x] Use of consumable items, summoner spells
-  - [ ] Actually understands what summoner spells do
   - [x] Buy from shop a recommended build

 - **Controller**